TeleFinder Chat from Tuesday, August 18, 1998 11 AM PDT.

 Rusty Tucker see ya Thurs.!

-Daniel O'Leary : Every serial port chip I ever designed with
+Daniel O'Leary : Every serial port chip I ever designed with had CD.

 Daniel O'Leary : Catcha later...